vmware-archive/saucelabs-adapter/README.markdown

 The saucelabs-adapter performs two functions when it detects you are running a test that will use saucelabs.com:

-1. It sets up a SauceTunnel before the test run starts and tears it down after the test ends.
+1. It sets up a Sauce Connect Tunnel before the test run starts and tears it down after the test ends.
 This happens once for the entire test run.

 2. It configures the selenium client to connect to the correct address at saucelabs.com.
 This happens at the start of each test.